-A Ready to Finish Fire Pit Kit has everything you need to create or rehabilitate the Fire Pit you have been dreaming of, except the outward enclosure.
-If you do not want a factory-made, prefabricated fire pit; but instead desire to create something authentic from scratch or restore a time-worn heirloom, then a fire pit kit will simplify the complicated and dangerous internal components and turn that visualization into a reality.
+A Ready to Finish Fire Pit Kit has everything you need (except the enclosure) to create a new or rehabilitate a time-worn Fire Pit.
+Many consumers no longer want a factory produced, prefabricated fire pit; but something authentic instead.
+A fire pit kit will simplify the complicated and dangerous process and turn the visualization of a personalized fire pit into a reality.
 A quality kit will make a DIY fire pit project significantly faster and safer, without compromising quality, function, or originality.

-Some fire pit kits on the market today are made from exclusive materials, innovative design, and superior craftsmanship.
-Check out the expertly curated line of fire pit kits carried by YardCouture.com.
+Some fire pit kits on the market today are made from exclusive materials, innovative design, and superior craftsmanship, such as the expertly curated line of fire pit kits carried by YardCouture.com.

 What is a Fire Pit Kit?